Alfresco/docs-alfresco/content-services/latest/develop/extension-inspector.md

 title: Extension Inspector
 ---

 Alfresco Extension Inspector allows you to analyze Alfresco extensions and to compare them against a particular Alfresco Content Services version.
 For example, it helps you to understand how customizations and extensions are affected with a newer version of Content Services, checking for compliance with our best practices and providing recommendations for upgrade impact and safety.
-It works with Alfresco Community Edition and Alfresco Content Services 5.2.7, 6.2.2, and 7.0 releases.
+It works with Alfresco Content Services 5.2 or later enterprise versions.
+The tool also works with other Alfresco Content Services and Alfresco Content Services Community Edition `.war` files, as long you can generate an inventory report for it, for more see [Run Inventory application](#run-inventory-application).

 The Extension Inspector scans and validates an Alfresco extension (AMP or JAR) against an `alfresco.war` file.